Winifred Drinkwater: Personal life

 She met Francisco Short, the director of Short Brothers aeroplane manufacturer, at Renfrew Aerodrome.
 When they met she was dismantling an engine, wearing dungarees and covered in grease.
 Drinkwater's achievements drew much attention in the press and with the public.
 She received admiring letters from all over the world and was said to be the Scottish Amy Johnson.
 When she married Francisco Short, in Dumfries on 19 July 1934, they had planned a quiet wedding; however, news of their plans leaked out and a crowd formed, showering them with confetti.
 They had two children, a daughter Anne and a son Tupney.

 Drinkwater rarely flew after her marriage.
 After Short's death in 1954, Drinkwater married William Orchard, a fisherman.
 After Orchard's death in 1983, she returned to Scotland living near Turnberry in Ayrshire.
 She later moved to New Zealand to live with her daughter.

 Commemoration

 A bronze bust celebrating Drinkwater was erected at Clyde View Park in Renfrew in 2005.

 In 2023, local politicians in Cardonald announced plans for Drinkwater to feature in the first of a number of interactive murals in the area, with her story and background to the street art provided via a QR code.
+The mural was completed in July 2023.